-- September-February: The Mayor's office works on developing a spending plan-or proposed budget-for the upcoming year. - March/April: The proposed budget then gets sent to the DC Council. - January-April: The Council reviews the budget and holds public hearings to get input from city residents and the Mayor's administration - May: The DC Council usually approves the final budget.
+- This year, the Mayor will send her proposed budget to the DC Council on May 27.
+The Council then reviews the budget and holds public hearings to get input from city residents and the Mayor's administration.
+The DC Council then approves the final budget.
 In addition, the DC Chief Financial Officer forecasts how much revenue the city will collect during the year, and the Mayor and Council may need to adjust spending throughout that time to stay in balance with the amount of money the city collects.
-We'll get into more detail about this process a little later.
+We'll get into more detail about this process a little later. - Updated dates for these processes this year are forthcoming, and this guide will be updated as DC Council finalizes the schedule. - In a later section of this guide, we provide the timeline for a typical budget cycle (page 13).